 Inventory is stated at the lower of cost and net realizable value.
-Cost comprises the direct cost of goods, transportation and handling costs.
+Cost comprises the direct cost of goods, transportation, handling costs and is decreased by the amount of rebates and promotional bonuses received from suppliers, related to these goods.
 Cost of goods for resale is calculated using the weighted average method, cost of materials and supplies is calculated using cost per unit method, cost of fuel and lubricants calculated using the average cost method.
 Net realizable value represents the estimated selling price less all estimated costs necessary to make the sale.